 MODULE SIX: Putting it all Together

 Understanding the purpose and having support for your strategy will go a long way in the development of a strategy that is useful.
 This module is the last one in this course.
-It's about putting everything you learned together and what better way than to share cased studies of those who have built strategies to inspire you.
+It's about putting everything you learned together and what better way than to share case studies of those who have built strategies to inspire you?

 Heather is happy to be part of the Vibrant Communities team as the Associate Director for Cities Deepening Community practice.
 Before this position she was a Manager in the Learning Centre where she organized Community of Practices, learning opportunities, tools and resources for community change.
 Heather brings over 12 years of public health knowledge to this position and 16 years of experience generating action at a grassroots level using ABCD and Collective Impact.